Is Alexandria, Egypt, Safe to Visit? A Realistic Safety Guide for Travelers

 There are no official no-go zones for tourists within central Alexandria.

 Higher advisory levels apply primarily to remote border regions in Egypt, not to Alexandria’s urban districts.
-For visitors staying in main sightseeing areas, the overall risk level remains moderate and manageable.
+For visitors staying in the main sightseeing areas, the overall risk level remains moderate and manageable.

 Photography, Drones, and Local Laws Tourists Often Overlook